Visiting the Centre Safely

 Is Pip’s Corner play area open?

-Yes.
 Please note this area is open during our high season only and is closed throughout the winter months.
+It is currently closed.

 Can I bring a picnic?